The Different Types of Sails On A Sailboat: An Easy Guide

 Clew

-The clew is the lower aft corner of the sail and where the outhaul is connected on a mainsail.
+The clew of a sail is the lower aft corner and where the outhaul is connected on a mainsail.
 Headsails have sheets attached to their clew for controlling and trimming the shape and tension.

 Tack

 The tack is the lower, forward corner of a sail.
-On a traditional Mainsail, the tack is attached to the Gooseneck, a hinge in front of the boom.
+On a traditional Mainsail, the tack is attached to the Gooseneck, a hinge in front of the boom attached to the mast.

 With in-mast furling, the tack is connected to the furling mechanism.
 This mechanism is used to roll the sail into the mast.

 The headsails tack is connected to a furler drum on the forestay on most sailboats.
-Vessels using traditional hank-on headsails have the tack connected to a fixed point on the bow.
+Vessels using traditional hank-on headsails connect the tack to a fixed point on the bow.

 Foot